Tutorial: Writing your First Commodore Component

 Conclusion

-I hope this tutorial has given you a good idea of what Commodore Components are, and how they can help you in your DevOps workflow.
+I hope this tutorial has given you a good idea of what Commodore Components are, how they work, and how they can help you in your DevOps workflow.

 Commodore Components can be used to deploy monitoring tools, to change the state of lots of clusters at once, to perform backup operations, to modify network policies, and many other tasks that otherwise would have to be performed manually.